opcodespace/simple-export-import-for-acf-data/readme.txt

 == Description ==
 This "Simple Export Import for ACF Data" plugin is very helpful for developers who develop theme in staging website with ACF and deploy to live.

+= Supported Post/Page data in FREE Plugin =
+* Title
+* Slug
+* Content (Just copy editor content.
+It does not export, import files or images which are in post content )
+* Featured Image

 = Supported ACF fields in FREE Plugin =
 * Text